babucarr32/copyMeICopyYou/README.md

 ## Contribute to the Project:

-We welcome contributions to this open-source project.
+I welcome contributions to this open-source project.
 Your input and enhancements are highly appreciated!

 ## Enjoy Seamless Clipboard Sharing! 😊